vandadnp/flutter-website/src/get-started/flutter-for/ios-devs-swiftui.md

 }
 ```

-If you look at the `load()` function in our view model, you can see similarities to our SwiftUI code such as this: the `load()` function is marked as `async` because internally, it is using the `await` keyword.
+If you look at the `load()` function in the view model, you can see similarities to the SwiftUI code: the `load()` function is marked as `async` because internally, it is using the `await` keyword.
 Note that Dart functions are marked with `async` only if they are using `await` inside them, but you can also write the same `load()` function without marking the function as `async`, as shown here:

 <!-- <?code-excerpt "examples/get-started/flutter-for/ios_devs_swiftui/async_in_flutter/lib/main.dart (HomePageViewModelWithoutAsync)"?> -->
 ```dart